pH-7/JustHttpStatusCodes/README.md

 composer require ph-7/just-http-status-codes
 ```

-Then, if you don't already use composer in your project, include [Composer's autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading) as below in the index, bootstrap or another file that are included everywhere when you project is running
+If you don't already use composer in your project, include [Composer's autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading) as below in the main index file, bootstrap or in another file that is always includedg.

 ```php
 require __DIR__ . '/vendor/autoload.php';